XEP-xxxx: Payment Required

 The <payment/> element is added by the payer as an extension to the retried stanza to indicate that a payment has been made for the referenced session.

 The <payment/> element MAY contain a <proof/> child element.
-The <proof/> element possesses a required 'type' attribute identifying the proof format (see Proof Types Registry), and its character data is the proof token.
+The <proof/> element possesses a required 'type' attribute and its character data is the proof token.
+Where the satisfied option carried a 'proof' attribute, the payer SHOULD set 'type' to that declared value.
+The proof token is opaque to XMPP; its syntax and verification are defined by the payment system the option uses, not by this specification.

 5.2.4 The payment-required Element